emartech/heroku-buildpack-ssh-tunnel/README.md

 | maximum number of keepalives | 3 |
 | reconnect after | 5 sec |

-The buildpack can open 1 ssh tunnel configured with environment variables:
+The buildpack creates an ssh tunnel on the basis of the environment variables configured for Heroku:

 - ``SSHTUNNEL_PRIVATE_KEY``: Private key for connecting to the tunnel host
 - ``SSHTUNNEL_TUNNEL_CONFIG``: Tunnel configuration (openssh -L syntax) ``[LOCAL PORT]:[REMOTE_HOST]:[REMOTE_PORT]``